-This is a two-year programme, but many students take until their third year to finish.
+The degree is offered ove two years but many students take until their third year to finish.
 Any subsequent registration requires faculty approval.

 NQF HEQSF Level

 Course code Course name Credits

 FTX5003W Minor Dissertation 90 9

 FTX5042W Corporate Finance & Valuations 60 9

 FTX5043F Capital Markets and Financial Instruments 30 9

-Total: 180
+• Total: 180

-Students are required to achieve 60% in both FTX5042W and FTX5043F (or 50% with the permission of the Convener/s) in a combination of assignments, tests, and examinations, in order to proceed to the second year of the programme.
 A sub-minimum of 50% is required for the dissertation and students are required to achieve an overall mark for the aggregated programme of at least 50% or higher.

 Courses may not be repeated.
-No supplementary examinations are permitted.